ASTR 511 [R. W. O'Connell]

 B. MOTIVATION FOR UV OBSERVATIONS

-The UV contains the highest density (bits per unit wavelength) of astrophysical
+density (bits per unit wavelength) of astrophysical information on

 - Sensitivity to hot continuum sources